GIVING OPPORTUNITIES TO SUPPORT OPHTHALMIC EDUCATION AT WILLS

 In addition to strengthening the surgical training experiences of Wills residents and fellows as well as faculty, visiting eye surgeons and residents and fellows from other institutions, our renovated 8th floor facilities also create a dynamic hub for our ophthalmic education programming, including CME and the Wills Eye Knowledge Portal, in the J. Arch McNamara, MD Ophthalmic Education Center.
 And our Residents Center has been enhanced with an Innovation Lab with workstations and a lounge with an on-call room, ping-pong table and handsome new lockers.

-- A gift of any amount to the Arch McNamara, MD Ophthalmic Medical Education Fund to make a lasting impact on the future of ophthalmic training and medical education at Wills Eye Hospital.
+- A gift of any amount to the J. Arch McNamara, MD Ophthalmic Medical Education Fund to make a lasting impact on the future of ophthalmic training and medical education at Wills Eye Hospital.

 - [The $5,000 gift to name a locker in the Residents Center is SOLD OUT.
 Thank you!]